Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 **Duration:** Instant

 You drain the lifeforce from your foe in a strange pulsating beam.
 Make a Prowess attack against a creature or object of your choice within range.
-If you hit, deal 1d6 + Presence hybrid primal and decay damage, and heal 2 life.
-Critical hits double the amount of life gained.
+If you hit, deal 1d8 + Presence hybrid primal and decay damage.

 If you have at least 4 stacks of primal exposure, you and your target gain 6 + Presence absorption after the damage takes effect.